rj45/rj32/gorj/README.md

 C is great, but the language is not the easiest to parse, and while there's many great projects like [LCC](https://github.com/drh/lcc), they are not the easiest to work on and modify for a homebrew CPU.

-Go is a very simple language, and is very fast to learn, yet powerful enough to be very productive once you get over a few of its controversial quirks.
-It's also meticulously thought out and very well designed (in my opinion).
+Go is a very simple language, and is very fast to learn, yet powerful enough to be very productive.

 As well, Go has a parser and type checker for Go built into the standard library.
 Further, there's an excellent [SSA library](https://golang.org/x/tools/go/ssa) that does most of the work of the frontend of a compiler.
 So all that's really required is a simple backend, which is what gorj is.